nikku/merge-me/README.md

 # merge-me

-> A GitHub App built with [Probot](https://probot.github.io) that automatically merges your pull requests
-> once all required checks pass.
+A GitHub App built with [Probot](https://probot.github.io) that automatically merges your pull requestsonce all required checks pass.

 ## Setup